Philip Goldson Highway: Philip Goldson Highway

 On 21 September 2012, Prime Minister Dean Barrow announced that it would be renamed the Philip Goldson Highway, named after a Belizean activist, editor and politician.
 The highway passes the international airport also named for Philip Goldson.

 In 2015 a roundabout was constructed on Chetumal Street Boulevard.

 In 2018 the stretch of road from the Buttonwood Bay Roundabout to the Chetumal Street Roundabout was widened from a two lane highway to a four lane highway with barriers in-between and frontage roads on both sides.
 And then from Chetumal Street Roundabout to Simeon Young Street the road was divided with a median and roundabouts constructed at Beverly Smith Lopez Street and at the North End Estate.

-A rehabilitation project was started on June 2021 to repave the Philip Goldson from mile 24.5 in Biscayne to the Mexican Border.
+A rehabilitation project was started in June 2021 to repave the Philip Goldson from mile 24.5 in Biscayne to the Mexican Border.
 The rehabilitation project included the construction of roundabouts at Crooked Tree, south end Remate Bypass and north end Remate Bypass, and the paving of the gravel Remate Bypass.
 Also the straightening of the Mamayal and Tumbaito curves.
 And then at Libertad the t-junction was made into a curve.
 Also at this time the Tower Hill Bridge Toll was removed.

-On March 1, 2022 the Crooked Tree Roundabout was constructed.
+On March 1, 2022, the Crooked Tree Roundabout was constructed.

 In 2024 a new Haulover Bridge was constructed to replace the old narrow steel truss bridge.
 On the north end of the bridge a roundabout was constructed.

-On February 3, 2025 a rehabilitation project was started, repaving and upgrading the highway from mile 8 to mile 24.5 in Sand Hill.
+On February 3, 2025, a rehabilitation project was started, repaving and upgrading the highway from mile 8 to mile 24.5 in Sand Hill.
 The plan is to build 4 roundabouts at the Airport Road Jct, Lord's Bank Jct, Burrell Boom Jct, and Old Northern Hwy Jct.